Corvallis Campus

 Computer Labs

 All LBCC students and staff are eligible to use the student computer labs for course-related learning and research.
-Computer labs are available on the LBCC Albany campus and the centers in Corvallis, Lebanon and Sweet Home.
+Computer labs are available on the LBCC Albany campus, as well as the campuses in Corvallis and Lebanon.
 The labs are open various times.
-For lab locations, hours, hardware and a list of software available, call the lab:
+For lab locations, hours, hardware and a list of software available, call 541-917-4333.

 The Learning Center: Albany Campus